tripal/tripal_doc/docs/dev_guide/module_dev/buddies/property.rst

 insertProperty()
 ^^^^^^^^^^^^^^^^^^

-Inserts a new record into the chado linker table.
+Inserts a new record into the chado linker table, and returns a ChadoBuddyRecord describing the inserted record.

 Usage: ``$chado_buddy_records = $property_instance->insertProperty($base_table, $record_id, $values, $options);``